Finch-API/finch-docs/docs/Product-Guides/Benefits-API.md

 On request, we can also provide written documentation about supported features and benefit types at the provider level.
 Please reach out to your account representative for that information.

+Please note that for providers supported via Assisted Benefits, only **benefits-enabled** providers have the meta endpoint implemented.
+This is because Finch must connect to a provider system in order to create an accurate benefit mapping.

 **Note: One-time post-tax deductions are not currently supported for benefits.**

 ### Handling Assisted Benefits API responses